Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 High-level interface using immutable data classes and third-party boilerplate generation libraries

-The immutable data classes example mentioned in the previous section require some boilerplate code.
-For example, the getter and setter logic on the data classes in addition to the Builder classes.
+Immutable data classes (shown in the previous example) require some boilerplate code.
+For example, the getter and setter logic on the data classes, in addition to the Builder classes.
 Third-party libraries, such as Project Lombok, can help you generate that type of boilerplate code.
+Reducing most of the boilerplate code helps you limit the amount of code needed for working with immutable data classes and the Amazon SDK.
+This further results in improved productivity and readability of your code.
+For more information, see Use third-party libraries, such as Lombok in the Amazon SDK for Java 2.x Developer Guide.

 The following example demonstrates how Project Lombok simplifies the code needed to use the DynamoDB enhanced client API.